Federal Institute of Mato Grosso do Sul

-The Federal Institute of Education, Science and Technology of Mato Grosso do Sul (IFMS) is an institution that is part of the expansion program of the Federal Network of Professional, Scientific and Technological Education, of the Ministry of Education (MEC).
+The Federal Institute of Mato Grosso do Sul (Institutum Foederale Mato Grosso do Sul), abbreviated as IFMS, officially the Federal Institute of Education, Science and Technology of Mato Grosso do Sul, is a vocational and higher education college that is focused on engineering, technical, and life sciences education with multiple campuses, located in Campo Grande, Mato Grosso do Sul, Brazil.
+The institute is part of the expansion program of the Federal Network of Professional, Scientific and Technological Education, of the Ministry of Education.